RX-M/kubecon-eu-2019/step02/README.md

 ### 4. Run the Containerized Service

-Docker and Containerd share many things but not container images.
-Containerd supports namespaces allowing multiple independent tenants on top of Containerd.
+Docker and containerd share many things but not container images. containerd supports namespaces allowing multiple independent tenants on top of containerd.
 We can however easily export our Docker build to containerd.
 Try it:

 ```
 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$ sudo docker image save ossp > ossp.image